Rack of lamb

-Rack of lamb is usually roasted, sometimes first coated with a herbed breadcrumb persillade.
-The tips of the bones are sometimes decorated with paper frills called manchettes.
+Rack of lamb is typically roasted, sometimes with a coating of herbed breadcrumb persillade.
+To enhance the presentation, the tips of the bones are occasionally decorated with paper frills known as manchettes.

 Crown roast

 Two or three single racks of lamb tied into a circle make a "crown roast of lamb".
 Crown roasts are sometimes cooked with (ground-lamb) stuffing in the middle.

 Frenching

 Rack of lamb is often French trimmed (also known as Frenching in the United States), that is, the rib bones are exposed by cutting off the fat and meat covering them.
 Typically, three inches (7–8 cm) of bone beyond the main muscle (the rib eye or Longissimus dorsi) are left on the rack, with the top two inches (5 cm) exposed.